-Venezuela president solution to inflation: change money
+Venezuela president solution to inflation: Change money

-CARACAS, Venezuela (AP) — Venezuelan President Nicolas Maduro says he’s tackling the country’s staggering inflation by lopping three zeros off the increasingly worthless bolivar currency.
+CARACAS, Venezuela (AP) — President Nicolas Maduro attempted to tackle Venezuela’s staggering inflation Thursday by lopping three zeros off the increasingly worthless currency called the bolivar.

-Maduro announced the strategy in a state television broadcast Thursday.
-He said the new banknotes should begin circulating in early June.
+New bills replacing those like the current 100,000 note — worth less than 50 U.S. cents on the commonly used black market — should begin circulating June 4, he said.

-Oil-rich Venezuela is caught in a spiraling economic crisis with hyperinflation that has made cash hard to find.
-Food and medicine are in short supply.
+The move comes as Venezuelans struggle to find food, medicine and cash in the worst economic crisis ever to strike the oil-rich country.

 Most Read Business Stories